India, Sweden agree to elevate ties to Strategic Partnership as PM Modi holds talks with Swedish counterpart

 "In India, work is being undertaken on a massive scale in the fields of Green Hydrogen, Circular Economy, and Sustainable Infrastructure.
 By combining Sweden's technology with India's scale, we can develop climate solutions for the entire world...," he said.

-During European Commission President Ursula von der Leyen's visit to India in January, the two sides took several historic decisions aimed at elevating India-EU relations to new heights, the prime minister said.
+During Ursula von der Leyen's visit to India in January, the two sides took several historic decisions aimed at elevating India-EU relations to new heights, the prime minister said.

 They agreed to identify new opportunities in the spirit of the India-EU Strategic Partnership and recently concluded the India-EU FTA for the benefit of their peoples.